James R Kilner is the author of two books of poetry, Frequencies of Light and Persephone, both published to critical acclaim.

-James R Kilner was born in York in 1976 to parents who were originally from the Holme Valley in West Yorkshire.
+He was born in the city of York in northern England.
 As a child, he lived in Scotland and then Staffordshire before the family returned to Yorkshire.

 He was awarded a PhD by the University of Leeds for his research on Ted Hughes’s poetry, which he completed under the supervision of the poet and Royal Literary Fellow Paul Mills.
 Paul became a good friend and an important influence in the development of James’s own poems.